 Although there had been a significant shift in consumer buying behavior before the COVID-19 global pandemic, coronavirus has undoubtedly sped up the process of change for retailers.
 It is likely that customers will always want to visit a brick-and-mortar location to make purchases.
 Still, they want to interact with businesses in different ways today, including how they receive marketing.
-Whether the retailer operates online, offline, or both, retail marketing is essential to ensure they reach their target customers in the best way and that customers will find the products and the business appealing.
+Whether the retailer operates online, offline, or both, retail marketing strategies are essential to ensure they reach their target customers in the best way and that customers will find the products and the business appealing.

 What is retail marketing?

 Put simply; retail marketing is how retailers appeal to customers and encourage potential customers to make their purchases.
 That simple definition, though, doesn’t tell the whole story – since there is a huge range of ways to reach customers and to help them along the journey to purchase.
 These strategies and tactics are essential for businesses to know, understand, and utilize to compete with the significant amount of competition in both the offline retail sector and the eCommerce sector.